grafana/agent/docs/migration-guide.md

 # v0.14.0

-v0.14.0 introduces a breaking change to the SigV4 configuration.
+v0.14.0 introduces a breaking change to the SigV4 configuration and the deprecation of `push_config` in favor of `remote_write` for Tempo configs.

 ## SigV4 config change